 Machine learning helps you learn more about each customer.
 Then you can tailor your content and offer personalized product recommendations.
 This improves each individual customer’s online shopping experience.

-3. Personalization Improves Over Time with Machine Learning
+3. Database Marketing Improves Over Time with Machine Learning

 That’s right.
 Think about it – the machines never stop learning.
 They continue collecting consumer data, analyzing every action, and all traffic channels.
 This will allow you to target smaller, more specific segments of your audience with greater accuracy.

 Eventually, genuine 1:1 personalization will be possible.
-With marketing automation, your brand can forge strong relationships with every customer.
+With marketing automation, you can maximize your database marketing to forge strong relationships with every customer.
 Better yet, it will get stronger over time.

-Personalization and automation may seem like conflicting ideologies, but they can work in harmony.
-In fact, when you bring them together, they enhance the customer experience throughout that journey.
+Database marketing is the bedrock of modern business, and automation allows us to get more from it.
+While personalization and automation may seem like conflicting ideologies, they can work in harmony.
+When you bring them together, they enhance the customer experience throughout the buyer’s journey.

 As we roll on into the digital age, companies shouldn’t fear the loss of the human touch.
-It will remain, and in fact become stronger.
-Automation allows us to learn about consumers, while personalization leverages that information.
+It will remain, and in fact, become stronger.
+Database marketing allows us to learn about consumers, while automation tools turn this knowledge into power.

-Awesome resources to learn more about marketing Automation:
+Awesome resources to learn more about database marketing and automation: